Mary Farmer

 Mary Farmer (6 August 1940 – 1 February 2021) was a UK-based weaver of tapestries and rugs, she led developments in tapestry in the late 20th century with a number of roles across higher education culminating in Course Director at the Royal College of Art.
 Her client list included royalty, government departments, major corporations, museum collections and private collectors.

-A 2023 Government Art Collection event featured her work, both with the tapestry Buzz On at the reception by Admiralty Arch, London and a collection of works presented.
+A 2023 Government Art Collection posthumous reception featured her work, both with the tapestry Buzz On at the reception by Admiralty Arch, London and a collection of works by audio visual presentation.
 The Tapestry Buzz On is now (2024) at the Foreign, Commonwealth and Development Office, Whitehall and the other two commissioned works in this series, Buzz on II and Buzz On III moved to the British Embassy in Rome, Italy in 2023.
-An early rug, together with a contemporary tapestry are in the collection of the V&A.
+An early rug, together with a contemporary tapestry are in the collection of the Victoria and Albert Museum.

 Early life

-Mary Farmer was born Mary Quinton Farmer on 6 August 1940 in Newbury, Berkshire, to Edith Anona Jane Farmer (née Quinton) and Seldon Charles Forrester Farmer.
+Mary Farmer was born Mary Quinton Farmer on 6 August 1940 in Newbury, Berkshire, to Edith Anona Jane Farmer (née Quinton),and Seldon Charles Forrester Farmer, Principal Probation Officer for Berkshire Probation Service and latterly Inner London Probation Service's longest serving Principal Probation Officer.
+Farmer's family relocated to Beckenham, Kent in 1948/9.

+It has become evident during this research that her mother was also an accomplished Lacemaking, Dressmaking and Weaving artist being a member of the London Guild of Weavers, Spinners and Dyers from shortly after its inception to the mid 1980s.
+However unlike her daughter most of this was known locally rather than internationally.

+Education

-Farmer's family relocated to Beckenham, Kent in 1948/9, where she was educated at Sydenham High School. and Beckenham School of Art (1958–1961).
+Farmer's Secondary education was at Sydenham High School. with Further Education at Beckenham School of Art (1958–1961).

-She moved to Digswell House, Welwyn Garden City, Hertfordshire in 1964 and to Guildford, Surrey in 1967, combining home life and work studio from this point forward.
+Music

+Mary Farmer was an accomplished flautist, playing flute for the Ernest Read London Junior Orchestra from 1957 to 1960.
+By the end of 1960 she had made her career choice in the Visual Arts.